Aakif-Kohari/Adventure_Ball_Game/README.md

 ## About the Game

 Adventure Ball Game is a handcrafted 2D platformer written entirely in Java (SE 22), using only the standard library and `javax.sound.sampled` for audio - no game engine frameworks.
-The game features a custom game loop, sprite-based animation, tile-based level rendering, hitbox collision detection, an enemy AI system, a coin/spike object system, and a persistent high-score tracker.
+The game features a custom game loop, sprite-based animation, tile-based level rendering, hitbox collision detection, an enemy behavior system system, a coin/spike object system, and a persistent high-score tracker.

 ---